DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/connect-to-the-testcafe-server-over-https.md

 [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API),
 [ApplePaySession](https://developer.apple.com/documentation/apple_pay_on_the_web/applepaysession), or
 [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto))
-require secure origin.
-This means that the website should be served over the HTTPS protocol.
-If you run tests against pages with this kind of browser API in a regular way, these tests fail with JavaScript errors.
+require a secure origin.
+This means that the website should use the HTTPS protocol.
+If TestCafe proxies such websites through HTTP, tests fail because of JavaScript errors.

 TestCafe can serve the proxied tested page over the HTTPS protocol.
-When this option is enabled, the client browser connects to the TestCafe proxy server over HTTPS.
-This allows you to test webpages that use browser features that require secure origin.
+When this option is enabled, the client browser uses HTTPS to connect to the TestCafe proxy server.
+This allows you to test web pages with browser features that require a secure origin.

-Use the [--ssl](../command-line-interface.md#--ssl-options) flag when you run tests from the command line to enable HTTPS.
+To enable HTTPS, use the [--ssl](../command-line-interface.md#--ssl-options) flag when you run tests from the command line.
 Specify options required to initialize
 [a Node.js HTTPS server](https://nodejs.org/api/https.html#https_https_createserver_options_requestlistener) after this flag in a semicolon-separated string.
 The most commonly used SSL options are described in the [TLS topic](https://nodejs.org/api/tls.html#tls_tls_createsecurecontext_options) in Node.js documentation.

 The example below uses the PFX encoded private key and certificate chain to create an HTTPS server.